 Every radiology practice is dependent on the proper execution of a complex chain of diagnosis and disease coding and procedural coding.
 But unfortunately, not all radiologists are aware of the important link between the two coding systems.

 Inconsistencies in coding noticed by payers can leads to denials, delayed payments and an increased risk of compliance.
-With ICD-10, coding challenges have increased.
+With ICD-10 coding challenges have increased.
 This has pushed the need for trained coders who have a good understanding of the codes.
 Also, radiologists need an expert team of billers who understand the complexities of the reimbursement system and who can help the providers comply with the changing directives.

 Errors in coding cost an average radiology practice the equivalent of a full time coding professional.
 Errors also leave the practice vulnerable to compliance risks.
-So it is very important for practices to provide adequate documentation to the coders so that they have the necessary data for maximising revenue.
+So it is very important for practices to provide adequate documentation to the coders so that they have the necessary data for maximizing revenue.
 The coders need to be well-trained and experienced because if they are over-coding, then it will threaten compliance and if they are under-coding, it will result in lost revenue.